PQQ (pyrroloquinoline quinone) is a vitamin-like molecule that’s found in many fruits and vegetables.

 Double Wood also displays the test results of their products right on the site, so you know you’re getting a high-quality product.

 They use a vegetarian capsule.
 It’s non-GMO, gluten-free, allergen-free, and free of artificial anything.

 Doctor’s Best PQQ product is one of the most popular on the market.
 They use a patented form of PQQ called BioPQQ®, which, like PQQLife®, has been tested by the FDA and received the GRAS designation.

-It comes in veggie capsules and it’s vegan-friendly.
+It comes in veggie capsules made with cellulose and it’s vegan-friendly.

 $13.50 for 30, 10mg capsules